makkahwi/heal-tracker/README.md

-# Health Empowerment and Lifestyle (HEAL)
+# Healthy Eating And Lifestyle Tracker (HEAL)

 ![Logo](public/Logo.png)

-Welcome to [**Health Empowerment and Lifestyle (HEAL)**](https://health-empowerment-lifestyle.vercel.app/), your all-in-one platform for tracking and improving your health.
+Welcome to [**Healthy Eating And Lifestyle Tracker (HEAL)**](https://heal-tracker.vercel.app/), your all-in-one platform for tracking and improving your health.
 Whether you're managing your daily wellness activities or looking for insights into your long-term progress, HEAL is your trusted companion.
 This open-source project invites contributions from the community to expand its features and impact.

-## What is Health Empowerment and Lifestyle?
+## What is Healthy Eating And Lifestyle Tracker?

-**Health Empowerment and Lifestyle (HEAL)** is a comprehensive web app designed to help individuals track their health-related activities and stay consistent with their wellness goals.
+**Healthy Eating And Lifestyle Tracker (HEAL)** is a comprehensive web app designed to help individuals track their health-related activities and stay consistent with their wellness goals.
 From daily routines like diet and hydration to broader metrics like sleep and weight tracking, HEAL makes it simple to log, monitor, and analyze your progress.

 **The best part?** HEAL is completely open-source, making it customizable and community-driven.